RyanTheAllmighty/Docker-Hub-API/README.md

 });
 ```

+### logout()
+This logs you out of Docker Hub.

+No response is sent back, but any issues will throw.

 ### setLoginToken(token)
 This works similar to above, but uses an existing login token so that you don't need to make a login request.